 The Historic Gas Station

 The invention of the gas pump around the turn of the 20th century allowed small businesses to sell gas.
-Car dealers, hardware stores and grocery stores made contracts with refiners, installed the pumps and sold gas on the curbside.
+Car dealers, hardware stores and grocery stores made contracts with refiners.
+They then installed the pumps and sold gas on the curbside.

 Stand-alone gas stations started out as wood or metal shacks.
-Then they evolved with sturdier material, prefabricated metal sheds or brick, perhaps with steel windows and some decoration.
+Then they evolved with sturdier material, prefabricated metal sheds or brick.
+Perhaps they had steel windows and some decoration.

 The A.C.
 Smith & Co. gas station in Quincy, Mass., built in 1926, got listed on the National Register of Historic Places in 1996 as an early functional gas station.